headforwards-spd/headforwards-website/src/pages/info-pages/building-the-business-case-for-long-term-it-investment.md

     As an outsource software development company Headforwards has worked with a lot of people in building the right business case for their products and projects.
-The impact of structuring a business case can be significant and can determine the success or failure of projects.
+The impact of structuring a business case can be significant and can determine the success or failure of projects
 author: c038aaac-943e-11ea-bb37-0242ac130002
 publishedDate: 2020-05-29T08:58:16.498Z
 components: